Sarugu/Flye/README.md

 __Note__ - This challenge is in angular.
 We work on angular frameworks & after you join we expect the same from you.
 Hence it is required to complete this assignement in angular itself.

-## What happens next?

-You will hear back within 48 hours from us via email.

 ## Installation

 1. Fork this repository to your github account.